-Platter filled with New Year's Eve snacks, including shrimp, cheese, cookies, wontons, cannoli and quiche.
+Platter filled with New Year's appetizers, including shrimp, cheese, cookies, wontons, cannoli and quiche.

-After talking with a neighbor about a dilemma she was having for NYE (her and her friends need some sort of dinner, but nobody wants to cook and their group is too big for a restaurant reservation), I figured I would put together a board of New Year’s Eve appetizers that eats more like a light dinner.
+Recently, I was talking with a neighbor about a dilemma she was having for New Year’s Eve: her and her friends need some sort of dinner, but nobody wants to cook and their group is too big for a restaurant reservation.

-I know this board of New Year’s Eve finger food looks pretty epic, and it IS pretty epic.
-But really, this is one item I made, one thing I heated up in the oven, and 98% stuff I bought at the store.
+While this board of New Year’s Eve finger food looks pretty epic, it actually consists of one item I made, a few things I heated up in the oven, and 98% stuff I bought at the store.

-Please don’t feel like you need ALL of the New Year’s Eve snacks I’ve listed here.
-This board is for a BIG crowd, but if your gathering is a little smaller, just cut it down to a few of your favorite things.
+This post will give you a ton of ideas to put together the New Year’s appetizers spread of your dreams.
+The board pictured here is for a big crowd, but if your gathering is a little smaller, just cut it down to a few of your favorite things.

 • Cheese – like marinated mozzarella balls from the cheese counter at my store, and high-quality sliced sharp cheddar.

-• Nuts – cashews and pistachios (on hand for my pistachio crusted chicken) are my favorite New Year’s Eve snacks.
+• Nuts – cashews and pistachios are my favorite!

-• Vegetable chips – so much fancier than potato chips for NYE appetizers, right?
+• Vegetable chips – so much fancier than potato chips for New Year’s appetizers, right?

 • Marinated olives + marinated mushrooms – from the olive bar at the store.

 • Mini cannoli – store bought, of course.
-Or go all out and make a cannoli dip board for dessert after filling up on savory New Year’s snacks.
+Or go all out and make easy cannoli dip board for dessert.

 • Fun, festive cookies – from a local bakery.